How is cloud changing the way technology is sold?

 Is the arrival of cloud computing influencing the way in which suppliers are packaging, marketing, selling, and supporting their offerings?

-Most marketing/sales messages are about how simple the cloud is, and basically make the claim that you just pay your money and you never worry about your IT application/service ever again.
+You would not believe a number of emails that I get with ‘cloud’ in the subject line.
+Everyone is now packaging their product as a ‘cloud solution’.
+Most marketing/sales messages are about how simple the cloud is, and basically, make the claim that you just pay your money and you never worry about your IT application/service ever again.
 They also regularly use the ‘risk-free’ message by promoting an outsourced risk theme.
-However, regardless of how attractive these offers may sound, businesses should never outsource the accountability of their business risks to a third party.
+However, regardless of how attractive this may sound, businesses should never outsource the accountability of their business risks to a third party.

 Is cloud influencing user procurement processes?